 Web beacons for digital advertising

-Web beacons are also known as pixels and/or tracking tags.
-When you access certain pages of OIC’s website through digital advertising on Facebook, the web beacon generates a notice of your visit for conversion tracking.
-Conversion tracking allows Facebook Ads to measure the performance of OIC advertisements based on consumer activity and to report the ad performance to OIC.
+Web beacons are also known as tracking pixels and/or tracking tags.
+When you access certain pages of the OIC’s website through digital advertising on Facebook or similar social media platforms, the web beacon generates a notice of your visit for conversion tracking.
+Conversion tracking allows Facebook Ads to measure the performance of OIC advertisements and report the ad performance to the OIC.
 Conversion tracking reports inform the advertiser whether consumers who view or interact with an ad later visit a particular site or perform desired actions on that site.
-Facebook Ads will then provide OIC with summary-level conversion tracking reports that contain no personal information about consumers.
+Facebook Ads will then provide the OIC with summary-level conversion tracking reports that contain no personal information about consumers.
 These reports will allow OIC to measure how effective Facebook advertisements are to OIC’s digital advertising outreach and education efforts.

 What we collect if you volunteer information

 If during your visit to our website you participate in a survey, send an email or perform some other transaction, the following additional information will be collected:

 - The email address and contents of the email.

 - Information volunteered in response to a survey.

 - Information volunteered through an online form for any other purpose.